AlienWolfX/UZ801-USB_MODEM/pages/Overview.md

 ## Device

 The heart of the dongle is an MSM8916, running a stripped-down version of Android 4.4.4 KitKat.
-Interestingly, **the setup restricts the use of two CPU cores, likely to prevent the device from overheating**.
-Even with just two cores enabled, the device runs quite hot.
+Interestingly, **the setup restricts the use of two other CPU cores, likely to prevent the device from overheating**.

 ### Device Specs